NSS-SE-Jumpstart/curriculum/sessions/session1/prework/what_is_code.md

 if flavor == "vanilla":
     print("Hey, vanilla is my favorite ice cream too!
 We should be friends!")
 else:
-    print("I guess everyone is entitled to their option.")
+    print("I guess everyone is entitled to their opinion.")
 ```

 Take a moment with the code above.
 Try not to get bogged down in the details, but see if you can get a feel for what it would do if run by a computer.